Charptr0/Local-Password-Manager/readme.md

 Once you have successfully logged in, these are the following options:

 ### Get a password
 If you have entries in your database, **type the name of the entry**.
-If the entry is found, it will output the password and notes (if any) in a seperate text file.
+If the entry is found, it will output the password and notes (if any) in a separate text file.

 ### Enter a New Entry
 Insert a new entry to the database, **type the name, password, and any additional notes you may have** into the prompt.
 If successful, the entry will be added into your database.

 ### Get All Entry
-Outputs all entries that is inside your database into a seperate text file.
+Outputs all entries that is inside your database into a separate text file.

 ### Delete an Entry
 Remove a unwanted entry from the database.